drinwater/Nudged-Elastic-Band-Tutorial/assets/NEB run/README.md

 ## Visualization

-we can visualize each of the images using the Atomic Simulation Environment (ASE) Python library..You can make uswe of this IPython script here:
+We can visualize each of the images using the Atomic Simulation Environment (ASE) Python library.
+You can make use of this Jupyter Notebook script here:

 <pre>
 from ase.visualize import view<br>